Rush Limbaugh, the Excellence in Broadcasting Network, a program that meets and surpasses all audience expectations on a daily basis.

 Have you noticed how that hasn't been reported since we first made it public on Wednesday?

-It doesn't seem to I haven't seen any experts on TV talking about it.
+It doesn't seem to, I haven't seen any experts on TV talking about it.

-Uh I I haven't seen any feminists being asked about it to debunk it.
+I haven't seen any feminists being asked about it to debunk it.

-It just died out there.
+It's just died out there.

 But we're talking breast cancer.

-That they've got a ribbon.
+They've got a ribbon.

-What color's the ribbon?
+What color is the ribbon?

 Purple?